IKIAM-NPLab/I_guayusa_volatilome/Spectral_Deconvolution.md

 ## Missing Compound Recovery

-By means of the “recMissComp” function it is used to recover missing compounds in spectral data, which allows the general model to be adjusted to the compounds present in a minimum number of samples and can consider the spectra of samples where the compound is missing to obtain the final average spectrum.
+This step is used to recover missing compounds in the samples, the parameter only requires the number of minimum values for which a compound wants to be ’re-searched’ in the samples.

 ``` r
 peak_find <- recMissComp(peak_alig,